SAI-CHARAN-JAKKULA/ShardVault---Byzantine-Fault-Tolerant-Distributed-Banking/README.md

-# Distributed Banking System with Byzantine Fault Tolerance
+# ShardVault - Byzantine-Fault-Tolerant Distributed Banking

-A distributed banking system implemented in Go that provides Byzantine fault tolerance (BFT) using the Practical Byzantine Fault Tolerance (PBFT) consensus algorithm and Two-Phase Commit (2PC) protocol for cross-shard transactions.
+A distributed banking system in Go featuring PBFT consensus and 2PC protocol for cross-shard transactions.
+Built with threshold signatures, cryptographic security, and Byzantine failure tolerance for reliable distributed financial operations.

 ## Table of Contents